CCAS 2023 Annual Meeting

 WORKSHOP: Extracorporeal Life Support: VAD Options, Decisions, and Management

-Dr. Viviane Nasr is a Senior Associate in Cardiac Anesthesia at Boston Children’s Hospital and an Associate Professor of Anaesthesia at Harvard Medical School.
-She is the Chief of Cardiac Anesthesia at Boston Children’s Hospital.
+Dr. Viviane Nasr is the Chief of Cardiac Anesthesia at Boston Children’s Hospital and an Associate Professor of Anaesthesia at Harvard Medical School.
+She.
 Her work is mostly related to patients with congenital heart disease and the perioperative risk assessment of pediatric patients.
-She has written more than 100 publications, textbook chapters and a handbook on pediatric cardiac anesthesia.
-In addition to her active academic career, she created and leads the Faculty Development Program at Boston Children’s and is a member of the Executive Committee of Congenital Cardiac Anesthesia Society (CCAS).
+She has written more than 140 publications, multiple textbook chapters and a handbook on pediatric cardiac anesthesia.
+In addition to her active academic career, she is the President of the Congenital Cardiac Anesthesia Society.

 Thursday, March 30, 2023